samuel-carleial/samuel-carleial.github.io/_pages/03_consultancy.md

 ---

-I can provide you help with data analysis on basic or advanced statistical methods.
-For such, please write me an email, explaining me your case.
+I can provide help with basic data analysis and advanced statistical methods.
+Please write me an email, explaining me your case.
 Depending on my skills and time, I would be more than happy to help!